kovidgoyal/calibre/manual/faq.rst

     settings in the next step.
 You will now have an empty calibre, with just the :guilabel:`Getting Started` guide in your library.
 Once again, right click the calibre button and choose :guilabel:`Export/Import all calibre data`.
-The click the button labelled :guilabel:`Import previously exported data`.
+Then click the button labelled :guilabel:`Import previously exported data`.
 Select the folder with the exported data that you copied over earlier.
 You will now have a list of libraries you can import.
 Go through the list one by one, and select the new location for each library (a